MuTsunTsai/shrewd/README.md

 - Front-end oriented\
 	Like most front-end packages, Shrewd has zero dependencies and can be used directly on webpages as a global variable without importing modules.

-- Simplicity\
+- Simple and intuitive\
 	Shrewd has very few APIs and can be picked up in minutes.
+Like Vue.js, Shrewd also allows you to write dependencies in natural-looking scripts, without a bunch of pipings.

 - Efficiency\
 	Shrewd performs only the necessary calculations and rendering.
 Propagation of changes stops at any variable that remains unchanged, and resulting values are cached until its references have changed.
 Shrewd also make sure that it performs the propagation in the correct order so that nothing will be updated twice in the same committing stage.